jonas-kgomo/Consortium/content/tutorial/tutorial.md

 Congratulations!
 You now have a working tic-tac-toe game.
 And you've just learned the basics of React too.
 So *you're* probably the real winner here.

-## K-theory Journal

-As a final exercise, let's make it possible to "go back in time" to the previous moves in the game.

 ### Storing a History of Moves